sguldemond/okeanos/README.md

 # Okeanos
 Node.js adapter for [Zephyros](https://github.com/sdegutis/zephyros) - the OS X window manager for hackers.

 This is a fork of [`node-zephyros`](https://github.com/danielepolencic/node-zephyros) by [danielepolencic](https://github.com/danielepolencic).
 The main difference is that this uses a class based API where the original used a chaining system.

-This allows for more control over Zephyros but has a lot more callbacks.
+Okeanos gives you a lot of control over objects.

 ## Usage
 Include `okeanos` in your script and you're ready to go!